achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    Probability and Statistics Packages : PyMC3, tensorflow-probability,Pyro,GPyTorch,hmmlearn,pomegranate,GPflow,patsy,pingouin,Orbit

-   Q-Q plot or Shapiro-Wilk Normality Test or lilliefors test  is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to Improve performance if not distributed then use below methods to bring it guassian distribution
+   Q-Q plot or Shapiro-Wilk Normality Test or lilliefors test or Jarque-Bera test or Kolmogorov-Smirnov or Anderson-Darling test   is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to Improve

+performance if not distributed then use below methods to bring it guassian distribution

 normal test,Histogram,Q-Q plot,KDE plot,Skewness and Kurtosis for check normal distribution